 Carlyle now looks likely to take advantage of the Japanese stock market’s surge to its highest in 30 years.
 A successful IPO would be Carlyle‘s eighth in Japan.

-The Tokyo Stock Exchange said that while 18 Japanese companies including WingArc1st postponed their IPOs last year because of the coronavirus, 11 of them had successfully listed by the end of January.
+The Tokyo Stock Exchange said that while 18 Japanese companies including WingArc1st postponed their IPOs last year because of the coronavirus, 11 of them have successfully listed by the end of January.